 $29,078.88 + $60,000 = $89,078.88

-Example 2: On January 1, 2025, Kyle and Steve decided to purchase a property together for $500,000.
-Each individual owns 50% of the property as a tenant in common.
+Example 2: On January 1, 2025, Kyle and Steve decided to acquire a residential property that is a taxable property together for $500,000.
+Each individual owns 50% of the taxable property as a tenant in common.
 They spent $10,000 to complete improvements of an enduring nature.
-If they each decide to sell a 25% portion of the property on June 1, 2026, for $175,000, they will be subject to the BC home flipping tax.
-The taxable income from this sale will be $175,000 – $125,000 (25% of $500,000) – $2,500 (25% of $10,000) = $47,500.
+If they each decide to dispose of a 25% portion of the taxable property on June 1, 2026, for $175,000, they will be subject to the BC home flipping tax.
+The taxable income from this disposition will be $175,000 – $125,000 (25% of $500,000) – $2,500 (25% of $10,000) = $47,500.